Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems

-For the second inequality note that a embedded loop in $R_0$ is a edge and has length $1/n$ and lifts to an embedded loop in $X$, of length at most $1$.
-An infinity loop in $R_0$ consists of two distinct edges, has length $2/n$ and lifts to a loop in $X$ which goes through every edge at most twice.
-(Barbells are not present in $R_0$).
+For the second inequality note that an embedded loop in $R$ is an edge and has length $1/n$ and lifts to an embedded loop in $X$, of length at most $1$.
+An infinity-symbol loop in $R$ consists of two distinct edges, has length $2/n$ and lifts to a loop in $X$ which goes through every edge at most twice.
+(Barbells are not present in $R$).

 \begin{cor} Let $X \in CV_n$ be $\e$-thick and let $R$ be an adjacent uniform rose.
-Consider $\phi \in Out(F_n)$.
+Consider $[\phi] \in \Out(F_n)$.
 Then $\Lambda(R, \phi R) \leq \frac{ n }{\e}\Lambda(X, \phi X)$. \end{cor}

-\begin{prop} Let $R, R_{\infty}$ be two points in $CV_n$ which are both uniform roses.
-Let $\phi \in Out(F_n)$ be irreducible and suppose that $\mu$ is any real number greater than:
+Now, we use connectedness of level sets (Theorem~\ref{tconnected}) for deducing the following result. \begin{prop} Let $R, R_{\infty}$ be two points in $CV_n$ which are both uniform roses.
+Let $[\phi] \in \Out(F_n)$ be irreducible and suppose that $\mu$ is any real number greater than:

 Then there exist $R_0=R, R_1, R_2, \ldots, R_k=R_{\infty}$, which are all uniform roses in $CV_n$ such that: \begin{itemize} \item For each $i$, there exists a simplex $\Delta_i$ such that $\Delta_{R_i}$ is a rose-face of both $\Delta_i$ and $\Delta_{i+1}$. \item $\Lambda(R_i, \phi R_i) \leq \frac{ n }{\e} \mu$, where $\e = 1/((3n-3)\mu^{(N+1)})$. \end{itemize} \end{prop} \proof This follows from Theorem~\ref{tconnected}, using Definition~\ref{def:sp}, since each pair $\Delta_i$ and $\Delta_{i+1}$ have a (at least one) common rose face; just take any uniform adjacent rose in any common rose face.
 The remaining point follows from Corollary~\ref{roseapprox} and Proposition~\ref{thick}.